-I didn’t stay in touch with many people at the company, but everyone I still know has left or was laid off.
+Most people I still knew at the company has left or was laid off.
 And everybody from the cushy marketing gigs with expense accounts is gone – as soon as the buyout was confirmed.

 St. Louis had fought Milwaukee for decades for the right to call itself the “beer capital” of America, but thanks to the Brazilians, that critical claim to fame vanished overnight.
 Residents who had always compared St. Louis to larger Chicago as an important Midwestern nexus began to worry that without an independent Anheuser-Busch, it could tumble down the roster toward the likes of Des Moines, Iowa.

 I recently asked my mentor what the Busches are up to.
 His reply:

 The III and IV have disappeared off the face of the earth.
 I suspect the III is out on his farm in St. Charles wearing camo and shooting at animals.
 The IV is probably holed up at the Lake engaging in strippers from that raunchy Osage Beach strip bar.